cartigli/vault/xsorted()/III SQL/VIII Joins.md

                     birth_date >= '1955-01-01');
 ```

-"Use a subquery with EXISTS inside a WHERE clause of an outer query to retrieve all data from the `salaries` table.
-Specify in the subquery that you are only interested in individuals whose job title is _'Engineer'_."
+""Use a subquery with Exists inside a Where clause of an outer query to retrieve all data from the salaries table.
+Specify in the subquery that you are only interested in individuals whose job title is 'Engineer'.""
 ```mysql
 SELECT *
 FROM salaries s